 An added note: all labels use the new labeller, with data-dependent x,y,rotation.
 That itself isn't the problem; see the attached for a successful print of the same data with fewer labels.
 (Online it's at http://hunt-club.ncf.ca/mapa.jpg for now)

-#7 Updated by John Sankey almost 7 years ago
+#7 Updated by John Sankey over 7 years ago

 Two additional notes: I tried using the old label system for some, then all of the labels.
 Both ways, the print engine showed everything properly in the window, but went into an infinite loop when saving to image.
 I think it's triggered by labels too close to each other even though the old label system doesn't have conflict detection.

 There might well be two issues here: 1. buffer management, since different results are obtained with different numbers of labels, and 2. inconsistencies in the label collision avoidance system.
 Anyone with a complex requirement needs the option of turning collision avoidance 100% off.
 The examples I give are a picnic compared to city zoning maps :-(

 I've checked my images with everything here - they're standard jpegs with no EXIF or any other added code and show fine on everything an Apple has...